 It is a developing country though so be prepared for from hardships like the Street Children in Kathmandu and learn how much an average Nepali earns in a day all the while watching large SUVs from the staggeringly wealthy of Nepal roar by.
 Many Nepali have also become adept at asking for money to fund something or crowdsourcing a project - take care not to fall for everything.
 For a more colorful side to Nepal check out the holy men of Nepal: the Sadhus.

 Learn more about Nepali culture and etiquette and about the different types of people of Nepal.
+Likewise, it's worth reading about safety in Nepal, and the code of conduct when visiting.

 Getting there & away